stefangluszek/fato-tesa-kbd/README.md

 ## Introducion
 This repository documents my attempt at building a custom mechianical keyboard.
 I have been been considering switching to a split ergonomical keyboard such as the [Ergodox](https://ergodox-ez.com/) for a while now.
 I hestitated, mostly because I love my current Varmillo Mechianical keyboard and I was not sure if switching back and forth between the two would be a good idea.
 At the end I deciced it was more about learning the process of building a custom keyboard than actually using it.
-So I decided to build a custom keyboard from scratch.
+So I decided to design and build my own custom mechanical keyboard.

 The requirements I had were simple, a split mechanical keyboard with the base laout as close to the ISO layout as possible to make switching back and forth as painless as possible.
 Why ISO?
 Because I use a Swedish/Norwegian keyboard which uses the ISO layout.